 1976 - At the invitation of the Lebanese government, Syria sends troops, called the Arab Deterrent Force, to help end the civil war.

-September 15-18, 1982 - Hundreds of Palestinian refugees are massacred in the Sabra and Shatila refugee camps in Beirut.
-The murders are committed by Lebanese militia members but Israel is accused of complicity in the massacres.
+September 15-18, 1982 - Hundreds of Palestinian refugees are killed in a refugee camp in Beirut.
+The murders are committed by Lebanese militia members but Israel is accused of complicity.

-October 23, 1983 - The French and U.S. headquarters of the Multi-National force is bombed, killing 241 Americans and approximately 40 French soldiers.
+October 23, 1983 - The French and US headquarters of a multinational peacekeeping force is bombed, killing 241 Americans and approximately 40 French soldiers.

-February 1984 - The Lebanese Army collapses, due to defections of Muslim and Druze soldiers.
+February 1984 - The Lebanese Army nearly collapses due to defections of Muslim and Druze soldiers.

-1988 - President Gemayel, a Christian, leaves office, although he has no successor.
+1988 - Gemayel steps down as president, although he has no successor.
 He appoints General Michel Aoun, a Christian, interim prime minister.
-However, the current Prime Minister Salim al-Huss, a Muslim, doesn’t leave office.
+However, the current prime minister Salim al-Hoss, a Muslim, doesn’t leave office.
 The government then becomes divided into Christian and Muslim factions.

-November 1989 - Rene Moawad is elected president.
-General Aoun rejects the election of Moawad and the Taif agreement.
-Moawad is assassinated in November and replaced by Elias Hrawi, who names Salim al-Huss prime minister and fires Aoun as army commander.
+November 1989 - René Moawad is elected president.
+Aoun rejects the election of Moawad and the Taif agreement.
+Moawad is assassinated in November and replaced by Elias Hrawi, who names Hoss prime minister and fires Aoun as army commander.

 1991 - All militias, with the exception of Hezbollah, are disbanded.